ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ### Proxy Root of Trust

+Use case name:

+: Proxy Root of Trust

+Who will use it:

+: network operators

+Attestation type:

+: passport

+Attesting Party:

+: manufacturer of OS or hardware system

+Relying Party:

+: peer systems

+Claims used:

+: TBD

+Description:

-A variety of devices provide measurements via their Root of Trust.
+: A variety of devices provide measurements via their Root of Trust.
 A proxy server collects these measurements, and (having applied a local policy) then creates a device agnostic attestation.
 The relying party can validate the claims in a standard format.

 ### network scaling -- small

+Use case name:

+: Network scaled -- small

+Who will use it:

+: enterprises

+Attestation type:

+: background check

+Attesting Party:

+: manufacturer of OS or hardware system

+Relying Party:

+: network equipment

+Claims used:

+: TBD

+Description:

-An entire network of systems needs to be validated (such as all the desktops in an enterprise's building).
+: An entire network of systems needs to be validated (such as all the desktops in an enterprise's building).
 The infrastructure is in control of a single operator and is already trusted.
 The network can be partitioned so that machines that do not pass attestation can be quarantined.
 A 1:1 relationship